thusvill/LiveWallpaperMacOS/README.md

 > [!IMPORTANT]
+> ## Fix “LiveWallpaper.app” is corrupted and cannot be opened.
+It is recommended that you move the object to the recycle bin.
 > After drop app in to Application folder you have to bypass Gatekeeper for run this(I don't want to pay apple for opensource apps)
 >
 > This will solve the Damage-File popup